 Place the ball of dough on a lightly floured surface and use a rolling pin to roll out the dough.
 Use cookie cutters for dog treats to cut out the treats.
 Or you can use a pizza cutter to cut square or rectangular treats.

-Place the cutout treats on a cookie sheet lined with parchment paper and bake at 350°F for about 20 to 25 minutes.
+Place the cutouts on a baking sheet lined with parchment paper and bake at 350°F for about 20 to 25 minutes.

 Yes, people can eat these dog treats.
 All the ingredients are safe for human consumption.
-But I doubt folks would like them because they are not sweet like cookies.
+Give one a try and see if you like it.

 Popular Homemade Dog Treat Recipes